-The Trust has not received any written comments from the Commission staff regarding its periodic or current reports under the Act within the 180 days preceding December 31, 2005.
+The Trust has not received any written comments from the Securities and Exchange Commission staff regarding its periodic or current reports under the Act within the 180 days preceding December 31, 2006, which comments remain unresolved.

 Item 2.
 Properties

 The net overriding royalties conveyed to the Trust (the "Royalties") include: (1) a 75% net overriding royalty carved out of Southland Royalty's fee mineral interests in the Waddell Ranch in Crane County, Texas (the "Waddell Ranch properties"); and (2) a 95% net overriding royalty carved out of Southland Royalty's major producing royalty interests in Texas (the "Texas Royalty properties").
 The net overriding royalty for the Texas Royalty properties is subject to the provisions of the lease agreements under which such royalties were created.
 References below to "net" wells and acres are to the interests of BROG (from which the Royalties were carved) in the "gross" wells and acres.